-Total Time: 3 hours 15 minutes including rise time
+Total Time: 3 hours 15 minutes including rising time

 Yield: 2 loaves

-- In a small saucepan or micro-wave bowl, scald milk.
+- n a small saucepan or microwave bowl, scald the milk.

-- Pour into large mixing bowl and when cooled to lukewarm, stir in yeast, whole wheat flour, rye flour, wheat germ and bran and seeds.
+- Pour into a large mixing bowl and when cooled to lukewarm, stir in yeast, whole wheat flour, rye flour, wheat germ, and bran and seeds.
 Beat well.

 - Stir in unbleached flour cup by cup.

-- Turn out on floured surface and knead 8-10 minutes.
+- Turn out on a floured surface and knead 8-10 minutes.